top of page

 The Churchill Arms, 119 Kensington Church St, London W8 7LN

 Fortnum & Mason’s famous facade is synonymous with the festive season.
-But they have turned the Christmas dial up to 100 with this year’s offering, transforming the entire building into an enormous advent calendar, with festive surprises behind each window which might just beat the sweaty, foil-covered chocolate on your mantelpiece calendar.
+And they have turned the Christmas dial up to 100 again, transforming the entire building into an enormous advent calendar, with festive surprises behind each window which might just beat the sweaty, foil-covered chocolate on your mantelpiece calendar.
+Inside, visitors can expect giant Christmas puddings, dancing above their heads.

 Fortnum & Mason, 181 Piccadilly, London W1A 1ER